Skip to code content (skip section selection)

 (I) Cross access connections.

 (1) Internal driveway connections to adjacent existing or future development shall be provided for residential and commercial development, and clearly identified.
-All driveway connections shall be constructed and stubbed to the property line, and future development of adjacent property shall complete a connection to any existing stub.
+All driveway connections shall be constructed and stubbed to the property line except in instances where natural features (slope, topography, streams) or similar circumstances preclude the stub to the property line, and future development of adjacent property shall complete a connection to any existing stub.

 (2) Access easements may be required to ensure outparcels or adjacent developments have adequate access if ownership patterns change.